ArgonDesign/alogic/doc/literals.md

 #### Sized integer literals

-The generic syntax of sized integer literals is composed of:
-- Optional `+` or `-` sign
-- Required list of decimal digits standing for the width of the literal
-- Required `'` followed by the base specifier `b`, `d` or `h` followed by optional `s` signed modifier
-- Required list of digits standing for the value of the literal (see about interpretation below)

 The list of digits standing for the value specifies the bit pattern of the value.
 It is important to understand the meaning of the previous sentence.
+In particular, observe that for signed literals, the syntax can yield a negative value for a seemingly positive literal.
+For example:

+- `4'sd15`: 'sd15 would be `0..01111`, so taking it as a 4-bit number gives
+`4'sb1111`, which is numerically equivalent to the decimal `-1`

+- `4'sd8`: 'sd8 would be `0..01000`, so taking it as a 4-bit number gives
-In particular, observe that for signed literals, the syntax can yield a negative value for a seemingly positive literal, e.g. in `4'sd15`, which is numerically equivalent to the decimal `-1`, or `4'sd8`, which is actually equivalent to `-8`.
-Similarly for unsigned literals, applying a `-` sign will still yield a positive value, as the result is of unsigned type.
+`4'sb1000`, which is actually equivalent to the decimal `-8`.

+For unsigned literals, applying a `-` sign will still yield a positive value, as the result is of unsigned type.
 The compiler will warn if the sign of the literal is different from the sign of the value it represents.